top of page

 • Functions as a service (FaaS).
 In this model, a "function" is a piece of code that is deployed to the cloud and runs inside a hosting environment that completely abstracts the servers that run the code.

-Both definitions have in common the idea that developers and DevOps personnel don't need to deploy, configure, or manage servers.
+Both definitions share the idea that developers and DevOps personnel don't need to deploy, configure, or manage servers.
 This reference architecture focuses on FaaS using Azure Functions, although serving web content from Azure Blob Storage could be an example of BaaS.
 Some important characteristics of FaaS are:

 1. Compute resources are allocated dynamically as needed by the platform.